The Ultimate Guide to Blue Mountains Art Galleries

 The Gallery Space occupies the front window and features a monthly artist.
 The work is always interesting and can range from Wearable Art, Paintings, Ceramics, Prints etc.

-Gallery Opening nights are always fun and they currently hold a Artisan Dinner in conjunction with the opening which is delicious!
-(Dinner must be rebooked and seating is limited, but if you are staying in the area it is a great option.)
+Gallery Opening nights are always fun and they used to hold a Artisan Dinner in conjunction with the opening which is delicious!
+(Dinner must be prebooked and seating is limited, but if you are staying in the area it is a great option.)

 Lyttleton also run great workshops that can include art & craft as well as cooking & gardening.